fw-dev/msp_portal/README.md

 Before upgrading make sure you have backup of files in `MSP_PORTAL_DB_HOST_LOCATION` location.

-### From 1.0 to 1.1
+### From 1.0.0 to 1.1.0
-1. Go to the location where MSP Portal previous release (1.0) was unpacked and stop the solution (by executing `docker-compose down` command).
+1. Go to the location where MSP Portal previous release (1.0.0) was unpacked and stop the solution (by executing `docker-compose down` command).
-2. Download and unpack the newest [release](https://github.com/fw-dev/msp_portal/releases) (1.1) of MSP Portal.
+2. Download and unpack the newest [release](https://github.com/fw-dev/msp_portal/releases) (1.1.0) of MSP Portal.
 3. Copy `.env` file from previous release location to new release location.
 There is no new environment configuration options so we can copy a file instead of migrating the current configuration to the new version of `.env` file.
 4. Start the new release of MSP Portal (by executing `docker-compose -f docker-compose.yml -f docker-compose_production.yml up -d` command).

+### From 1.1.0 to 1.1.1
+Please follow the steps as you would upgrade from 1.0.0 to 1.1.0 but download the newest [release](https://github.com/fw-dev/msp_portal/releases) (1.1.1) of MSP Portal.

 ## Known issues
 * FileWave Admin may be able to connect to incompatible version of FileWave Server.
 If FileWave Admin opens despite displaying the message about version incompatibility please close it.
 The possible results of interaction between incompatible versions of FileWave Admin and FileWave Server are undefined.